All Episodes

 It's unfortunate, but it does.

-Did well now it still does, but it's never we don't define that as being one of the boys.
+We don't define that as being one of the boys.

-Well, they did it to the boys too.
+Well, they did it to the boys, too.

-Yeah, but the boys didn't cry, is the point.
+Yeah, but the boys didn't cry is the point.

 No, the boys didn't cry.

-I gotta get this movie.
+I got to get this movie.

-I gotta find out.
+I got to find out.

 You have to.